wjholst/wehrley.github.io/TitanicAnalysis.md

           file="Titanic_predictions.csv", row.names=FALSE, quote=FALSE)
 ```

-If you must know, the logistic regression model scored 0.77990 on Kaggle – roughly middle of the pack on [the leaderboard](http://www.kaggle.com/c/titanic-gettingStarted/leaderboard) (as of late January 2014).
+If you must know, the logistic regression model scored 0.77990 on Kaggle â roughly middle of the pack on [the leaderboard](http://www.kaggle.com/c/titanic-gettingStarted/leaderboard) (as of late January 2014).
 I have submitted better scoring models; my best thus far, at 0.79426, trails just 17 percent of the 1150+ participants on the leaderboard.

 While I'm certain that I could squeeze more out of a model like Random Forest to improve my Kaggle ranking, I see better uses of my time.
 The correlation between public scores and final scores at Kaggle competitions is historically poor (see [this post](http://www.rouli.net/2013/02/five-lessons-from-kaggles-event.html)).
 Besides, I'd rather devote more time helping people with *today's* challenges.